henben/airlock/README.md

 ## TODO

 - [x] Stop moving sideways at an edge
-- [ ] Jumping with aim
+- [x] Jumping with aim
 - [ ] Jumping with adjustable force
-- [ ] Weak 'swimming'
+- [x] Weak 'swimming'

 ## Movement

+The space station has no gravity.

+The astronaut has two movement modes: floating freely, and when grabbing onto a wall.
+The astronaut is assumed to be able to grab onto interior walls due to handholds/velcro boots.

+When not stuck to a wall, the astronaut can rotate.
+In a pressurised area, she can weakly thrust in the direction she is facing (representing 'swimming' through the air).

-The space station has no gravity, but the astronaut can stick to walls and move along them, or launch herself off walls with a chosen direction and force.
+When stuck to a wall, the astronaut can move along it.
+She can launch herself off walls with a chosen direction and force.

-In a pressurised room when not touching the wall, perhaps the astronaut can 'swim' slowly.
-Some items (fire extinguisher, reaction pistol, EVA rig) enable the astronaut to move around Asteroids style.
+Some items (fire extinguisher, reaction pistol, EVA rig, grappling hook) enable the astronaut to thrust more strongly when floating or move in different ways.

 ## Astronaut